Jessica Wong: ZhHL

+In 2018, Wong joined Russia-based Zhenskaya Hockey League (ZhHl).

 International play

 Canada

-Wong was a Canadian national women's under-18 team member for a three-game series against the United States in August 2007.
+As a junior player with the national under-18 ice hockey team, she participated in the 2009 IIHF U18 Women's World Championship and contributed 12 points (4+8) to Canada's silver medal finish.
+Wong also represented Canada with the U18 team in a three-game series against the United States in August 2007.
 The following year, she played with the U18 team in another series against the United States, which was held in Lake Placid, New York.
-Wong won a silver medal with the national U18 team at the 2009 IIHF Women's U18 World Championship.

 She graduated to the Canadian national under-22 team (also called the national development team) as part of a three-game series in Calgary in August 2009.
 Wong won a gold medal with the national under-22 team at the 2010 MLP Nations Cup in Ravensburg, Germany.
 In August 2010, she suited up for the national under-22 team once more as part of a three-game series versus the United States in Toronto during August 2010.
-At the 2011 MLP Cup, Wong was part of another gold medal winning squad.
+At the 2011 MLP Nations Cup, Wong was part of another gold medal winning squad.